bifrost-finance/bifrost/docs/README.md

 Follow the picture to send a transaction to EOS node( "jim" to hex: "0x6a696d").
 ![send_transaction](transaction_to_eos.png)

+Surely you can go to [polkadot.js.org](https://polkadot.js.org/apps/#/extrinsics) to check Alice's assets change or not

 Check jim's and bifrost's balance in EOS node if it runs without error.